rockchenn/learn-from-leveldb/write.md

   // Create and acquire a mutexlock before pushing current writer to the back of the deque writers_.
   // Only the first writer in deque shall go on the subsequent processing.
-  // Other writers will wait here until themselves become the first writer.
+  // Others will wait here until the first writer sends signal to them.
   // This behavior is controlled by condition variable in standard library.
   MutexLock l(&mutex_);
   writers_.push_back(&w);